kootenayMark/Wordpress-5-installation-runbook/README.md

 ```
 sudo wget -c http://wordpress.org/latest.tar.gz
 ```
-Extract file into /wordpress/ directory
+Extract file into /wordpress/ directory (it creates the wordpress directory when it extracts the file)
 ```
 sudo tar -xzvf latest.tar.gz
 ```